sgortz/sgortz/README.md

  # Welcome 👋

-🙋🏻‍♀️ I'm a frontend-driven, backend-enthusiast, and plant freak 🪴 software engineer, currently located in Connecticut.
+🙋🏻‍♀️ I'm a frontend-driven, backend-enthusiast, and plant freak 🪴 software engineer.

 🤍 I'm really passionate about projects that challenge me, and I dislike the feeling of being stuck in my comfort zone.